Joel Rifkin

-Joel David Rifkin (born January 20, 1959) is an American serial killer, who was sentenced to 203 years in prison for the murders of at least 9 women between 1989 and 1993.
+Joel David Rifkin (born January 20, 1959) is an American serial killer who was sentenced to 203 years in prison after being convicted for killing nine women between 1989 and 1993.
+In total he confessed to murdering 17 women.

 Early life

 Rifkin's birth parents were both young college students, and his biological father was an Army veteran.
-On February 14, 1959, when he was three weeks old, Rifkin was adopted by an upper-middle-class couple living on Long Island.
+On February 14, 1959, when he was three weeks old, Rifkin was adopted by an upper-middle-class non-religious Jewish couple living on Long Island.

 Rifkin performed poorly in school due to learning disabilities and was unpopular with classmates.
 He graduated from East Meadow High School in 1977, then attended classes at Nassau Community College, the State University of New York at Brockport, and the State University of New York at Farmingdale, but left before earning a degree.
 After leaving college, Rifkin became self-employed as a landscaper.

-On February 20, 1987, his father, Bernard, died by suicide, overdosing after having suffered from prostate cancer for several months.
+On February 20, 1987, his adoptive father, Bernard (Ben) Rifkin, died by suicide, overdosing after having suffered from prostate cancer for several months.

 On August 22, 1987, Rifkin was arrested during a prostitution sting in Hempstead, New York, after offering an undercover female police officer money for sex.

 Murders

 Rifkin committed his first murder on February 20, 1989, killing Heidi Balch in her own home in East Meadow.
 He then dismembered her body, removing her teeth and fingertips, putting her head in a paint can which he left in the woods on a golf course in Hopewell, New Jersey, disposing of her legs further North, and dumping her remaining torso and arms into the East River around New York City.
 On March 5, 1989, Balch's severed head was discovered on the seventh hole of the golf course.
-On April 8, 1989, Balch's legs were found in Pequonnock Creek near Jefferson Township, New Jersey.
+On April 8, 1989, Balch's legs were found in Pequannock Creek near Jefferson Township, New Jersey.
 Her remains were not identified until 2013.

 Rifkin killed 16 more women during the next four years.
 He was implicated in Balch's murder after his arrest in 1993.
 Investigators determined in 2013 that Balch and the woman he described as his first victim were synonymous.

-Rifkin picked up prostitute Tiffany Bresciani on Allen Street in Manhattan, on June 24, 1993 with her pimp and boyfriend, punk rock musician Dave Rubinstein.
+Rifkin picked up prostitute Tiffany Bresciani on Allen Street in Manhattan, on June 24, 1993, with her boyfriend, punk rock musician Dave Rubinstein of hardcore punk band Reagan Youth.
 Bresciani told Rubinstein that she would be returning in 20 minutes.
 After Bresciani failed to return, Rubinstein called the police with a description of the 1984 Mazda pickup truck that Rifkin drove.
-Partially as a result of her death, Dave Rubinstein committed suicide by overdose less than two weeks later.
+Partially as a result of her death, Dave Rubinstein died from suicide by overdose less than two weeks later.